nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 mate mirror image of the left.
-Necklines on Multiple Head-and-Shoulders Formations are not always easy to draw, since the reactions between the shoulders and between shoulders
+Necklines on Multiple Head-and-Shoulders Formations are not always easy to draw, since the reactions between the shoulders and between shoulders and heads may not stop at levels that all fall on a single line.

-**FIGURE 23.1.** _EN: At the risk of being considered a comic (actually, a satirist), I suggest that, though the image is comical, the pattern is more descriptive of the incongruously named “Head-and-Shoulders Bottom” than the present terminology.
-Left hand equals left shoulder.
-Right hand equals right shoulder and nose equals head and neckline equals fence line, or, as easily, neckline.
-I am teaching all of my students to think and use this term, which makes much more sense than the absurd “upside down Head-and-Shoulders Bottom standing on its head.”
-One hundred years from now this contribution to the nomenclature will be accepted as totally descriptive and appropriate and the term “Head-and Shoulders Bottom” will have disappeared from the lexicon._

-_80 Technical Analysis of Stock Trends_

-and heads may not stop at levels that all fall on a single line.
 Up-sloping and down-sloping variants seldom appear in this class of patterns; necklines are almost always very close to the horizontal.
 Sometimes, it is possible to